12 Military Background Check Disqualifiers & Military Waiver Rules

 The exact denial rate of security clearances will depend on the agency.
 Generally, the rate is lower than many people would expect.
 This is largely due to the fact that most individuals who are seeking to obtain security clearance are aware of the requirements and will likely already have worked in a similar industry prior to the application.

-Essentially, the pool of individuals under investigation has already ascended several positions that require integrity and extensive background checks.
+Essentially, the pool of individuals under investigation has already ascended to several positions that require integrity and extensive background checks.

 Can Family Members Affect Security Clearance?